3.5 Protective Clothing

-EHS requires that Principal Investigators and laboratory supervisors prohibit the wearing of shorts and skirts in laboratories using hazardous materials (chemical, biological, and radiological) by laboratory personnel, including visitors, working in or entering laboratories under their supervision.
+EHS requires that Principal Investigators and laboratory supervisors prohibit the wearing of shorts and leg-baring skirts in laboratories using hazardous materials (chemical, biological, and radiological) by laboratory personnel and visitors, working in or entering laboratories under their supervision.

 The following characteristics should be taken into account when choosing protective clothing:

-- The specific hazard(s) and the degree of protection required, including the potential exposure to chemicals, radiation, biological materials, and physical hazards such as heat.
+- The specific hazard(s) and the degree of protection required, including the potential exposure to chemicals, radiation, biological materials, and physical hazards such as heat or open flame.

 - The type of material the clothing is made of and its resistance to the specific hazard(s) that will be encountered.

 - The comfort of the protective clothing, which impacts the acceptance and ease of use by laboratory personnel.